-My name is Lucy Meyer and I am very proud to be the Official National Spokesperson of the Special Olympics – UNICEF USA Partnership since 2015!
-The Partnership promotes unified sports—children with and without disabilities playing together on the same team.
+My name is Lucy Meyer and I am proud to be a Spokesperson for Special Olympics and UNICEF USA!
+Special Olympics promotes unified sports—children with and without disabilities playing together on the same team.
 This encourages acceptance and inclusion of children with disabilities so that they can grow up to be active participants in their community instead of living in isolation.
 There is often a strong stigma for children with disabilities and we need to change that.
-The Partnership is also providing healthcare to children with disabilities.
+These organizations provide healthcare to children with disabilities.
 Acceptance and inclusion, access to medical care and protection from extreme prejudices are so important!

-I am so excited that two organizations that I love, UNICEF and Special Olympics are committed to improving the lives of children with disabilities.
-I am even more excited that UNICEF USA and Special Olympics are working in partnership to make this happen.
+I am so excited that two organizations that I love, UNICEF and Special Olympics, are committed to improving the lives of children with disabilities.
 UNICEF is the most powerful children’s organization in the world.
 Special Olympics provides healthcare and sports activities to more people with intellectual disabilities than any other organization.
 I have been a Special Olympics athlete for the past 10 years.
 It has changed my life and I want all children with disabilities to have this same opportunity.
-I believe that these two organizations working together is a great way to help kids with disabilities around the world and actively promote acceptance and inclusion for all.

 I am a Special Olympics athlete and have won five gold medals in swimming!
 I play unified basketball and love it and I know the players without disabilities have a blast too!
 I know Special Olympics programming is effective in decreasing stigmatization and providing an atmosphere of acceptance and inclusion because that is my experience and the experience of my friends with and without disabilities.